 Based on the well-known ETA 2892-A2 ebauche, this is probably the same engine that animates the gorgeous vintage-styled Longines Expeditions Polaires Francaises – Missions Paul-Emile Victor (Ref.
-L2.732.4.76.X) that was first presented around two years ago.
+L2.732.4.76.X) that was first presented around two years ago in early 2010.

 Unlike the latter, the new Conquest Classic features a display back with a scratch-resistant sapphire crystal so you can always have a look at the caliber (although I doubt that it will strike you with anything close to refined decoration).